 As a first prototype VR recording/playback system, we developed the Virtual Reality Mail System (VR-mail)[7].
-In VR-mail, users make a recording by speaking and gesturing.
+In VR-mail users make a recording by speaking and gesturing.
 The audio and gestures are captured and saved in a format that allows a synchronized playback at a later time.
-This recording can then be sent to another user in the VE.
-When the recipient of the message enters the VE, he or she will find a VR-mail message waiting for him or her.
-The recipient may then play back the message.
-As in a traditional e-mail system, the recipient is then able to respond to the original sender of the VR-mail.
+This recording can then be sent to another user in the virtual environment.
+When the recipient of the message enters the virtual environment he/she will find a v-mail message waiting for them.
+The recipient may then playback the message.
+As in a traditional e-mail system the recipient is then able to respond to the original sender of the v-mail.

-VR-mail messages and the general state of the VE are maintained by a central server.
-The VR-mail system is designed to be used in the CAVE (figure 1) and ImmersaDesk (figure 2) VEs[10].
-The CAVE VR system is a 10 foot-cubed room that is projected with stereoscopic images, creating the illusion that objects appear to coexist around the user in the room.
-A user dons a pair of lightweight liquid crystal shutter glasses to resolve the stereoscopic imagery, and holds a three-button wand for three-dimensional interaction with the VE.
+V-mail messages and the general state of the virtual environment (VE) are maintained by a central server.
+The VR-mail system is designed to be used in the CAVE and ImmersaDesk virtual environments[10].
+The CAVE VR system is a 10 foot-cubed room that is projected with stereoscopic images creating the illusion that objects appear to coexist around the user in the room.
+A user dons a pair of light weight liquid crystal shutter glasses to resolve the stereoscopic imagery, and holds a three-button wand for threedimensional interaction with the virtual environment.
 An electromagnetic tracking system attached to the glasses and the wand allows the CAVE to determine the location and orientation of the user's head and hand at any given moment in time.
 This information is used to instruct the Silicon Graphics Onyx that drives the CAVE, to render the images from the point of view of the viewer.

-The ImmersaDesk and its successor, the ImmersaDesk2, are smaller, drafting-table-like systems also capable of projecting stereoscopic images.
+The ImmersaDesk and its successor the ImmersaDesk2 are smaller, drafting-table-like systems also capable of projecting stereoscopic images.
 Applications built for the CAVE are fully compatible with the ImmersaDesk.
-Whereas the CAVE is well suited for providing panoramic views of a scene (particularly useful for visualizing architectural walkthroughs), the ImmersaDesk is designed for displaying images that fit on a desktop (for example, CAD models).
+Whereas the CAVE is well suited for providing panoramic views of a scene (particularly useful for visualizing architectural walkthroughs), the ImmersaDesk is designed for displaying images that fit on a desktop (for example, CAD models.)

-Figure 1.
-Image of a person working in the CAVE
+Fig 0a - Image of a person working in the CAVE.

-Figure 2.
-The ImmersaDesk 2
+Fig 0b - The ImmersaDesk 2

-VR-mail is built on top of the CAVE library, a high-level graphics library called XP (eXtended Performer), and the CAVERNsoft networking library [5,6].
+VR-mail is built on top of the CAVE library, a high level graphics library called XP (eXtended Performer), and the CAVERNsoft networking library [5,6].

-VR-mail's user interface is embodied in a virtual friend or pet that follows the participant as he or she interacts with the VE.
-Touching the pet pops up an interface for recording, reviewing, and deleting messages as shown in figure 3.
+VR-mail's user interface is embodied in a virtual friend or pet that follows the participant as he/she interacts with the VE.
+Touching the pet pops up an interface for recording, reviewing, and deleting messages as shown in Fig. 1.
 This pop-up menu may either follow the user as with the virtual pet, or it may be set to a stationary location in the environment.
-Allowing the pet to constantly follow a participant has the advantage that the interface for recording and stopping the recording can be reached anywhere in the VE.
-However, in some instances the pet may actually occlude part of the VE, and hence the option is provided to leave the pet behind.
+Allowing the pet to follow a participant constantly has the advantage that the interface for recording and stopping the recording can be reached anywhere in the VE.
+However in some instances the pet may actually occlude part of the VE and hence the option is provided to leave the pet behind.
 At a touch of a button the pet can be instantly recalled to the participant's side.

-Figure 3.
-The 3D icons.
-A can at the bottom is a virtual friend, and other icons are controlling buttons for audio recording and playback.
+Fig. 1 The 3D icons.
+A can at the bottom is a virtual friend and other icons are controlling button for audio recording and playback.